zeferreira/how-to-setup-rabbitmq-broker-with-docker-for-mqtt/README.md

 ## 8. Testing the environment

 Ok, now you have everything that you need to start using the broker.
 It's time to test our setup using some tools (clients) and we are done.
-After it, you can use it to develop your mqtt aplications.
+After it, you can use it to develop your MQTT/AMQP aplications.

 ### A little bit about MQTT and the test use case